PokeAPI/pokeapi/pokemon_v2/README.md

 Name | Description | Data Type
 ---- | ----------- | ---------
-id    | The identifier for this encounter method resource                         | integer name  | The name for this encounter method resource                               | string order | The order index of this encounter method within the main game series data | integer names | The name of this encounter method listed in different languages           | [[Name](#resourcename)]
+id    | The identifier for this encounter method resource               | integer name  | The name for this encounter method resource                     | string order | A good value for sorting                                        | integer names | The name of this encounter method listed in different languages | [[Name](#resourcename)]